Velocidex/velociraptor-docs/content/docs/extending_vql/_index.md

 in order to actively remove threats and harden the endpoint against future compromise.

-{{% notice warning %}}
+{{% notice warning "Remediation is a risky operation" %}}

 Remediation is inherently risky!
 If a bug occurs that breaks the endpoints, it is possible to damage the network quickly.
 Always structure your artifacts so they show a dry run - what would have been modified before actually performing the remediation.
+Always test your remediation artifacts on selected endpoints before starting a wide hunt everywhere.

 {{% /notice %}}